 These are excellent for dressing wounds while backpacking.
 They hydrate wounds and blisters so they heal faster.
-Hydro-gel helps cool down the wound and temporarily relieve pain for up to six hours.
+Hydro-gel helps cool down the wound and temporarily relieves pain for up to six hours.
 Hydro-gel pads are clear to enable you to easily monitor the progress of the wound.
-Always carry different sizes to fit any sizes of wounds.
+Always carry different sizes to fit any size of the wound.

 With the wrong choice of shoes and socks, walking long distances may be a nightmare.
 So, carry blister bandages and tape covers to wrap up parts of your feet that are prone to blistering.
 These will prevent a hot spot from becoming a blister.

 Gauzes are suitable for bigger wounds.
-It surely gets terribly painful while removing these so consider non-stick gauzes.
+It surely gets terribly painful while removing these so consider non-stick gauze.
 These will cause little or no pain at all at the time of removal.
 They also do not interfere with the healing process of the wound.
-Neither do they leave any residue?
+Neither do they leave any residue.
 They definitely cost a little bit more, but it’s worth it.